What Should 501(c)(3) Hospitals Know About Form 990 Filing?

 Under IRC Section 501(r)

-The IRC section 501(r) defines a hospital organization as an organization that operates a facility that is required by state laws to be licensed, registered, or similarly recognized as a hospital and any other organization that has the provision of hospital care as its principal function or purpose as determined by the secretary.
+- The IRC section 501(r) defines a hospital organization as an organization that operates a facility that is required by state laws to be licensed, registered, or similarly recognized as a hospital and any other organization that has the provision of hospital care as its principal function or purpose as determined by the secretary.

-Yes! hospitals that operate exclusively towards the promotion of health by providing healthcare services are considered charitable.
+Hospitals that operate exclusively towards the promotion of health by providing healthcare services is considered charitable.
+These hospitals are eligible to apply for tax exemption under the IRC section 501(C)(3) if they meet the requirements specified below.

-These hospitals are eligible to apply for tax exemption under section 501(C)(3) if they meet the community benefit standard.
+- Hospital must comply with the community benefit standard through its activities.
 This means that they operate to promote the health of a broader class of persons that benefits the community.

 -